Multiqubit Clifford groups are unitary 3-designs: Preliminaries

-The (full) \emph{Clifford group} $\pc$ is composed of all unitary operators that map displacement operators to displacement operators up to phase factors \cite{BoltRW61I,BoltRW61II,Gott97the,Gros06,Zhu15Sh,Zhu15P}.
+The (full) \emph{Clifford group} $\pc$ is composed of all unitary transformations that map displacement operators to displacement operators up to phase factors \cite{BoltRW61I,BoltRW61II,Gott97the,Gros06,Zhu15Sh,Zhu16P}.
 It is referred to as the multiqubit Clifford group when the dimension is a power of 2 (including 2).
-Any Clifford unitary $U$ induces a symplectic transformation $F$ on the symplectic space $\mathbb{F}_p^{2n}$ that labels the displacement operators.
+In dimension 2, the Clifford group $\pc$ corresponds to the symmetry group of a cube inscribed in the Bloch sphere.
+In general, any Clifford unitary $U$ induces a symplectic transformation $F$ on the symplectic space $\mathbb{F}_p^{2n}$ that labels the displacement operators.
 Conversely, given any symplectic matrix $F$, there exist $q^2$ Clifford unitaries (up to phase factors) that induce $F$ \cite{BoltRW61I,BoltRW61II,Zhu15Sh}.
 The quotient $\pc/\phw$ can be identified with the symplectic group $\Sp{2n}{p}$ \cite{BoltRW61I,BoltRW61II}.

-The symplectic space $\bbF_p^{2n}$ can also be identified with a two-dimensional vector space over $\bbF_q$.
+The symplectic space $\bbF_p^{2n}$ can also be identified with a two-dimensional vector space over the field $\bbF_q$.
 The special linear group $\SL{2}{q}$ on this space is an extension-field-type subgroup of $\Sp{2n}{p}$.
-The \emph{restricted Clifford group} $\pcr$ (coinciding with the full Clifford group when $q$ is prime) is the subgroup of $\pc$ whose quotient $\pcr/\phw$ corresponds to $\SL{2}{q}$; see \rscite{Gros06, GrosAE07, Appl09P, Zhu15M} for more details.
+The \emph{restricted Clifford group} $\pcr$ (coinciding with the full Clifford group when $q$ is a prime) is the subgroup of $\pc$ whose quotient $\pcr/\phw$ corresponds to $\SL{2}{q}$; see \rscite{Gros06, GrosAE07, Appl09P, Zhu15M} for more details.